GoogleChromeLabs/pwacompat/README.md

 ## Demo

-For a demo, try adding [Emojityper](https://emojityper.com/) or [the demo site](https://googlechromelabs.github.io/pwacompat/test/) to your iOS home screen.
+For a demo, try adding [Emojityper](https://emojityper.com/) or [the demo site](https://googlechromelabs.github.io/pwacompat/test/) to an iOS home screen (to see splash screens and icons).
-You can also install Emojityper from the [Microsoft Store](https://www.microsoft.com/p/emojityper/9np2xx3sxmct).
+You can also install Emojityper from the [Microsoft Store](https://www.microsoft.com/p/emojityper/9np2xx3sxmct) (where the titlebar color is automatically set the manifest's `theme_color`).

 ## Support